a family lifestyle blog

 It’s too much at this young age

 I’m not even opposed to these platforms I’ve mentioned: iReady (though my qualm is that it feels like “busy work” type of learning), Raz-Kids, and SeeSaw.
 My key arguments against this are (1) it’s too many platforms, which makes for a fragmented experience and (2) this feels too early for edtech in his education.
 My son’s in kindergarten.
 He’s five.
 Can’t we start digital learning in school when our kids’ fingers are long enough to properly learn how to type on a keyboard?
 Are kids even motivated to learn to type anymore after they’ve been swiping and pressing keys with an index finger for years?
 (I’ve heard from teachers the answer is no.) Can’t they crawl before they walk?
 Walk before they run?
 I’m a proponent of more hands-on, pencil to paper, tactile skill development, and physical books for kids.
 Arguably, there’s a balance, and we can accommodate both types of learning.
-My type of balance is that we push out the use of Chromebooks and apps to an upper grade level.
+My type of balance is that we push out the use of Chromebooks and apps to first grade at the earliest.

 Technology can still be a barrier for some

 Another challenge of edtech I see is that there’s a barrier for non-English speaking parents.
 Vay and I are both children of immigrants.
 If we had to do this as kids, our parents would not have had (1) access and (2) the know-how to support us.
-When we first started logging in to all these platforms, we wondered, “How will the immigrant parents utilize these?
+When we first started logging in to all these platforms for homework, we wondered, “How will the immigrant parents utilize these?
 It must be difficult.”
 Surely, it was.
 That second week of school, during pickup and drop-off, I overheard several parents speaking with the teachers about the difficulties they’ve had just logging in.
 The teachers provided quick tutorials on the spot as they handed their phones over to them to review.

 But I love our teachers and support them